amazon-archives/aws-serverless-event-fork-pipelines/examples/ecommerce-app/checkout-api/README.md

 ## App Outputs

 1. `CheckoutApiUri` - Checkout API Prod stage URI.
-1. `CheckoutFunctionName` - Checkout API handler Function Name.
+1. `CheckoutApiBackendFunctionName` - Checkout API handler Function Name.
-1. `CheckoutFunctionArn` - Checkout API handler Function ARN.
+1. `CheckoutApiBackendFunctionArn` - Checkout API handler Function ARN.
-1. `CheckoutEventsTopicName` - Checkout events SNS Topic Name.
+1. `CheckoutEventsTopicName` - Checkout events SNS topic name.
-1. `CheckoutEventsTopicArn` - Checkout events SNS Topic ARN.
+1. `CheckoutEventsTopicArn` - Checkout events SNS topic ARN.

 ## Testing the app

 Once the app has been deployed to your account, go to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home) and find the top-level stack.
-It will be named something like aws-serverless-repository-fork-example-ecommerce-api.
+It will be named something like serverlessrepo-fork-example-ecommerce-api.
 Click on the stack details and find the CheckoutApiUri output.
 This is the API endpoint to send checkout events to.

 Using a tool like curl or postman, send checkout events by POSTing to the endpoint.
 Checkout events must be in the following format: